 It is through Jesus Christ's sacrifice that we can have redemption; that is, in this context, forgiveness of our sins.
 The word "redemption" in Greek has the meaning of "loosing away."
-Through the sacrifice of Jesus Christ, sin and its penalty-death-have lost their hold over us IF we repent of our sins and accept Christ's sacrifice as payment for a mystery to most people.
+Through the sacrifice of Jesus Christ, sin and its penalty-death-have lost their hold over us IF we repent of our sins and accept Christ's sacrifice as payment for the remission of our sins (compare Romans 3:21-26).
+But as we will see, the concept of redemption is broader and more encompassing than just forgiveness of sin.